 Installing: 1 package

-Is this ok [y/N]: After you confirm the installation, the system completes the remaining steps.
-The output shows the agent being installed and prepared to run:
+After you confirm the installation, the system completes the remaining steps.
+The output shows that it installs the agent and prepares it to run like this:

 [1/1] do-agent-0:3.17.1-1.x86_64 100% | 44.6 MiB/s | 4.8 MiB | 00m00s